MaKhandare/aoc2024/README.md

 At this point my code gets uglier and uglier.
 I am not satisfied.
 I need to start working with structs and/or extract some things into functions.

-Also, for part 2, I had to use the `--release` flag for the first time, because it was too slow otherwise lol.
+Also, for part 2, I had to use the `--release` flag for the first time, because it was too slow otherwise.
 Took about 5 seconds.
+That's because I am doing something terrible.
+Trying to place an obstacle everywhere per run, then iterate over it 100k times.
+If he's still there, then it's a loop lol..

 ## Day 07